Synnotech-AG/Synnotech.EntityFrameworkCore/README.md

 # General recommendations

 1. All I/O should be abstracted.
 You should create abstractions that are specific for your use cases.
-2. Your custom abstractions should derive from `IAsyncReadOnlySession` (when they only read data) or from `IAsyncSession` (when they also manipulate data and therefore need a transaction).
-Only use `IAsyncTransactionalSession` when you need to handle several transactions within a single session.
+2. Your custom abstractions should derive from `IAsyncReadOnlySession` (when they only read data) or from `IAsyncSession` (when they also manipulate data and therefore need a transaction and change tracking).
 3. Prefer async I/O over sync I/O. Threads that wait for a database query to complete can handle other requests in the meantime when the query is performed asynchronously.
 This prevents thread starvation under high load and allows your web service to scale better.
 Synnotech.EntityFrameworkCore currently does not support synchronous sessions for this reason.
 4. In case of web apps, we do not recommend using the DI container to dispose of the session.
 Instead, it is the controller's responsibility to do that.
 This way you can easily test the controller without running the whole ASP.NET Core infrastructure in your tests.
 To make your life easier, use an appropriate DI container like [LightInject](https://github.com/seesharper/LightInject) instead of Microsoft.Extensions.DependencyInjection.
 These more sophisticated DI containers provide you with more features, e.g. [Function Factories](https://www.lightinject.net/#function-factories).